pranalikhilari/CMPT-756-DCC-Project/Deep Learning Models/Image Classification App/README.md

 ## Example

 Suppose you upload an image of a dog.
 If you select the VGG16 model, the app might predict that the image contains a "golden retriever" with a confidence score of 0.8 (80%).
 Additionally, it may suggest other possible labels and their confidence scores.

-Enjoy classifying images with the Image Classification App! 🎉